VolumeZero/ptero-bot/README.md

 ## ⚙️ Configuration

-- Rename config.example.json to config.json and fill in all the required fields

 - Setup a Discord bot and get the bot token from the Discord Developer Portal: https://discord.com/developers/applications

+- Rename config.example.json to config.json

-- Fill in the required fields in config.example.json:
+- Fill in the required fields in config.json:
   ```
   token: Your Discord bot token
   owner: Your Discord user ID